Novikov's theorem in higher dimensions?

 \section{The example}

 In this section, we construct the example that proves Theorem \ref{thm:main}.
-The following proposition constructs a building block, which satisfies part \eqref{part1} of Theorem \ref{thm:main}, but not \eqref{part2}.
-Given a Riemann surface $F$ and an essential loop $V \subset F$, the proposition constructs a Lefschetz fibration whose regular fiber is $F$ and $V$ is a vanishing cycle.
-The loop $V$ is {\em essential}, by which we mean there is a set of $2g$ generators of $\pi_1(F)$ that contains $V$.
+The following proposition constructs a strong symplectic foliation that has an embedded loop in a leaf that is non-contractible in the leaf but contractible in the manifold (as in Theorem \ref{thm:main} \eqref{part1}).
+Later in the section, we prove Theorem \ref{thm:main} by modifying the foliation so that it has a transversal loop that is contractible (as in Theorem \ref{thm:main} \eqref{part2}).
+Given a Riemann surface $F$ of genus $g \geq 1$, and an embedded loop $V \subset F$, the proposition constructs a Lefschetz fibration whose regular fiber is $F$ and $V$ is a vanishing cycle.
+The embedded loop $V$ is {\em essential}, by which we mean there is a set of $2g$ generators of $\pi_1(F)$ that contains $[V]$.